grig23/primetime.en/help/AccountIQ/general-usage-reports.md

 ## IPs per week (or month) per Account {#ip-week-account}

-Similar to [Devices per week (or month) per Account](#devices-week-account) and [Locations per week (or month) per Account](#locations-week-account), the **Number of IPs per week (or month) per account** metric lets you analyze password sharing more precisely and with more granularity.
+Similar to [Devices per week (or month) per Account](#devices-week-account) and [Locations per week (or month) per Account](#locations-week-account), the **Number of IPs per week per account** metric lets you analyze password sharing more precisely and with more granularity.

 The x-axis plots Number of Accounts, and y-axis plots Number of IPs.
-When you analyze how multiple IP addresses are used to consume content by the same subscriber, it adds more value to your subscribers' usage analysis.

 ![](assets/graph-ip-week-acc.png)